Searching for blue in the dark: Conclusions

 \section{Conclusions}

-The primordial power spectrum is well-constrained by CMB and LSS data to be almost scale-invariant (and slightly red-tilted) at large scales.
+The primordial power spectrum is well-constrained by CMB and LSS data to be almost scale invariant (and slightly red tilted) at large scales.
 Several new-physics and dark matter models can imprint small-scale deviations from $\Lambda$CDM and are still largely unconstrained.
 Many of these models induce an increase of power at smaller scales, producing a blue-tilted power spectrum.

 In this work we investigate how future 21-cm intensity mapping interferometers targeting the dark ages can set limits on the enhancement of the power spectrum at small scales.
 We consider three example instruments: a future Earth-based experiment that could detect the end of the dark ages (SKAO-like), and two radio arrays on the far side of the Moon (LRAI, LRAII).
 LRAI is similar to an SKAO extension but on the Moon; LRAII covers almost the entirety of the Moon's far side with radio antennas, as proof of principle for what can be achieved.
 For each instrument, we determine the signal-to-noise ratio for detecting a blue-tilted primordial power spectrum that arises from an enhancement of small-scale curvature modes and cold dark matter isocurvature modes.